 For those looking for something a bit more eclectic and under the radar, the Blue Coast site/label offers a nice selection of indie rock and pop hits, many of which were recorded by the label and then “hand-chosen from Grammy-nominated producer Cookie Marenco.”
 Users get a few free downloads upon signing up, and there are more selections available on the excitably titled sister site, Downloads NOW!
 These sites aren’t the prettiest on the web, but they do have some cool live music from artists you’re unlikely to find elsewhere.

-Pristine Classical has a large swath of music that offers a serious blast from the recording past, with many selections pulled from recordings that reach back into the early 1940s.
+Pristine Classical has a large selection of music that offers a serious blast from the recording past, with many selections pulled from recordings that reach back into the early 1940s.
 All of the tracks have been meticulously remastered, though they will cost you a pretty penny in some cases.

 Those are our favorites for grabbing the most quality choices for your precious online time.
 However, there are plenty of other sites to pick and choose from, which we’ve listed below.